siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 310 Part III — The Causally Free.md

 ## The Shadow on the Wall (Plato’s Projector)

-How does a causal universe produce acausal things?
 How does a non-physical "Idea" move a physical neuron?

 To the biologist observing the brain, a sudden spike in neural activity (an insight) looks like **Creation Ex-Nihilo**—energy appearing out of nowhere.
 But